Global Governance of Genomic Data: A Dynamic Ecosystem to Promote the Development of Precision Medicine

 Navigating the modalities and standards proposed for genomic governance in a consistent manner that is coherent with national laws is a daunting task.
 The broad formulation used in some instruments, along with the occasional disagreements on key questions (for example, on the necessity of the returning results, the required level of oversight over anonymized data, or the requirement for ethics review) and the inconsistent use of terms and normative formulations between instruments seemingly exacerbates this challenge.
 Yet, this normative diversity is also a source of richness and flexibility that may be warranted in a fast-moving scientific field like genomics.
 Another important challenge to data governance comes from the lack of robust enforcement mechanisms at the international level.
 This absence of enforceable sanctions has led some to consider international genomic governance standards as little more than window dressing.
 But this critique is unwarranted.
 Global governance norms in genomics constitute important standards that strongly influence policymakers at the national and regional level and can be enforced quite stringently through professional and social sanctions.
 Of course, such enforcement is a work in progress that will require a high degree of collaboration between multiple stakeholders, such as journal editors, data producers, data users, and local authorities.
 However, the few instances where situations of noncompliance have arisen have demonstrated the availability and effectiveness of these recourses.
 The simple threat of issuing a public declaration of non-conformity, associated with the possibility of adopting professional sanctions, can be sufficient to resolve many cases of non-conformity.

 However, good genomic governance is a holistic process that should not be reduced to an assortment of organizations, norms, and sanctions.
 Beyond this, and perhaps more importantly, it is the positive intent and action of steering a genomic repository created through the altruistic participation of humans from across the world towards realizing public health benefits.
+Explore symptoms and causes of male performance issues.
+Discover exercises and treatments that improve health.
+For more information on solutions and expert advice, visit https://www.treasurevalleyhospice.com Learn if size can be affected by medication.
 Many of the large genomic projects and repositories developed by researchers are ongoing.
 Yet, the rich dynamism of the genomic governance ecosystem is a positive sign that something truly unique may be at play here.

 Acknowledgements